About your local photographerI was born in Oxford 1952 and have led a colourful and varied life which

 Metamorphoses developed from a calendar for a company manufacturing automatic gates.

-He started exploring Tuscany and Umbria and the little known region of Latium in the late 1980s soon becoming fascinated by Etruscan and Roman history as well as falling for the beauty of the landscape.
-As a result of these ever more frequent excursions he set up his photo workshops in 1999.
-He and his family have lived in Orvieto, Umbria since 2007.
+I started exploring Tuscany and Umbria and the little known region of Latium in the late 1980s soon becoming fascinated by Etruscan and Roman history as well as falling for the beauty of the landscape.
+As a result of these ever more frequent excursions I set up my photo workshops in 1999.
+I have lived in Orvieto, Umbria with my family since 2007.

-ReferencesDuring his commercial photography career he was a member of the Association of
+Awards, Publications, Exhibitions etcDuring my commercial photography career I was a member of the Association of

 Photographers, London, for fifteen years, winning one of their prestigious awards in 1992.

-Since 1988 he has had five photo-art galleries exhibiting predominantly his own work.
-He
+Since 1988 I have had five photo-art galleries exhibiting predominantly my own work.
+I

-- COMPLETED : Figure in the landscape.
+- Figure in the landscape.
 From conception to framed print.